MNV1988/Training-Journal-s-Sharing-Policies-/README.md

 > <i class="fa fa-arrow-right"></i> **Learning Outcomes:**
 > By the end of the course, learners will be able to:
 >
 > 1. Recognize Journal's Policies of Data Sharing .....
-[Remembering]
+[Recognizing]
 >
-> 2. Choose a repository to register data and or meta-data [Understanding]
+> 2. Choose a repository to register data and or meta-data [choosing]
 >
 > 3. Identify who to contact to finish fulfilling the Journal's Data Sharing Policies.....
-[Applying]
+[Identifying]
 >
-> 4. Compare different options of repositories and be able to choose the right one [Analysing]
+> 4. Compare different options of repositories and be able to choose the right one [Comparing]
 >
 > 5. Evaluate and select repositories [Evaluating]
 >